pipiskal/fullstack/README.md

 ## ✨ Tools

 - **Frontend**: Used tanstack query (cause i use it in my day to day life and also to not implement custom infinite load more, to earn some time.)
-For the FE thats pretty much it just pure React and Styled components All custom.
+For the FE thats pretty much it just pure React and Styled components All custom - Has some issues with scrolling and with full mobile support but for a demo its ok.

 - **Backend**: Used Node-Cache for caching.
 I could have used Redis but for the scope of the project and to not over engineer it i went with Node-Cache.
 For the BE thats pretty much it just pure Node and Express.
 I justed wanted it to work.
 Most likely i could do more with rate limiting etc. better error handling.
 More production ready code